Add or remove access to specific features.

-To change what a contributor can edit in your Squarespace site, you can edit their permissions in the Permissions panel.
-Only the Site Owner and Administrators can edit contributor permissions.
+To change what a contributor can edit in your Squarespace site, you can edit their permissions in the Permissions & Ownership panel.
+Only the owner and administrators can edit contributor permissions.

 For help choosing the right permissions, visit Squarespace permissions explained.

 - Administrators can edit the permissions of any other contributor, including other administrators, except the owner.